Discover & Go

 - Enki is a shared open source eBook Network that allows California libraries to own and store eBooks for access by library patrons.

 - Safari Tech Books Safari is the premier electronic reference library for programmers and IT professionals.
-Search electronic versions of a broad range of technical books such as technology, digital media and business books. *Total BooX is being offered on a trial basis.
+Search electronic versions of a broad range of technical books such as technology, digital media and business books.

 - The Open Library offers over 10,000 e-books in a variety of subjects.
 They can be downloaded in EPUB (Nook) and PDF formats or viewed online.
 Download instructions for reading Open Library eBooks on your computer.